Tips for a Smooth Recovery After Facelift Surgery (Updated 2025)

 Keep your head elevated: Sleeping with your head in an upright position for the first 2 weeks after surgery is important.
 Propping yourself up helps reduce pressure in the face and keeps blood from flowing into the surgical area, which helps reduce swelling.
 Keeping your head elevated is important not only for sleeping, but also applies when you’re watching television or reading.
 I often suggest patients try sleeping with their head elevated before surgery so they are prepared for and accustomed to the new sleeping position.

-Ask for help: Facelift patients are typically pretty independent people who aren’t used to relying on friends or family for assistance.
+Don’t hesitate to ask for help: Facelift patients are typically pretty independent people who aren’t used to relying on friends or family for assistance.
 Did I mention how important it is to get enough rest?
-If after surgery you realize you need to run an errand or take care of some household chores, it’s better to ask friends or family for help than to do too much too soon and compromise your facelift results.
+If, after surgery, you realize you need to run an errand or take care of some household chores, it’s better to ask friends or family for help than to do too much too soon and compromise your facelift results.

 Leave a Reply